 A request for waiver of a course will be considered upon certification by one of our faculty, who would be teaching the corresponding course the semester the student would be taking it here, that the student's previous course meets our standards.
 This requires that the student submit the course syllabus to the faculty member, transcript documentation that it was passed with a grade of at least "B", and the Course Transfer Form.
 Up to three graduate level courses completed elsewhere may be accepted by the clinical faculty.
+(Elective graduate courses for which there is no corresponding UM psychology course may be considered; in this case the student should send their faculty advisor and the DCT the information denoted above, and the clinical faculty will review the syllabus.)

-Students who enter the graduate program in Clinical Psychology at the University of Mississippi and complete masters degrees at other institutions must petition the clinical faculty for its endorsement to be allowed to continue in the program beyond the completion of required course work.
+Students who enter the graduate program in Clinical Psychology at the University of Mississippi with masters degrees from other institutions must petition the clinical faculty for its endorsement to be allowed to continue in the program beyond the completion of required course work.
 This procedure also is required of students receiving their MA at the University of Mississippi following a successful thesis defense.
 For students with masters degrees from other institutions, this petition will be initiated by the student following the completion of all required course work, and must be endorsed before the student will be allowed to sit for the comprehensive examinations.
 This is described in the section entitled Acceptance Into the Doctoral Program.